 Other major cities include Kraków and Łódź, both of which continue to grow in terms of industry and business opportunities.

 Boasting a diverse industrialised economy, Poland has the sixth-largest market in the EU by nominal GDP.

 Across Poland, the automotive industry constitutes a significant proportion of the economy.
-By 2022, it was reported to account for approximately 11% of Poland’s industrial production.

 As one of the largest manufacturing countries in terms of cars in CEE, Poland is ranked as the 23rd largest automaker in the world.